Sundre Camping: Everything you need to know + hidden sites

 And what’s a small town without a jar of pickled eggs to procure?

-Even if you’re not a foodie, you’ll want to hit up the Bergen Farmers Market, less than a 10-minute drive from town.
-Open from 10 a.m. to 1 p.m., on summer Saturdays, wee ones can run around the playground located beside the market.
+Even if you’re not a foodie, you’ll want to visit the Bergen Farmers Market, less than a 10-minute drive from town.
+On summer Saturdays, the market is open from 10 a.m. to 1 p.m., and wee ones can run around the playground located beside it.

-My favourite finds at the market were: bee pollen, mead (!), homemade pies, pickley things, quail eggs, gooey cinnamon buns, homemade breads and a local coffee roaster.
+My favourite finds at the market were bee pollen, mead (!), homemade pies, pickles things, quail eggs, gooey cinnamon buns, homemade bread and a local coffee roaster.

 You can snack there, but I recommend packing up your provisions for a picnic at nearby Davidson Park, which you’ll spot en route.